 MMO: Your book, Ahead of the Curve, is a great read on sabermetrics and the way baseball is heading in terms of advanced statistics.
 What piqued your original curiosity on researching and understanding sabermetrics, and going beyond just the traditional stats?

-And then I was also broadcasting baseball on a regular basis and when I went from doing Hall of Fame Nights on Sportsline Live in upstate New York on WTZA, I went from doing that to doing Baseball Tonight.
-And so as I’m doing more and more baseball and the shows at ESPN are longer.
-I was doing a half hour talk show where I was in local TV at WTZA, but when I went to ESPN – and now you’re doing shows for longer periods of time and you’re doing Baseball Tonight is one hour and then it’s twice a night.
+I was also broadcasting baseball on a regular basis and when I went from doing Hall of Fame Nights on Sportsline Live in upstate New York on WTZA, I went from doing that to doing Baseball Tonight.
+I was doing a half hour talk show where I was in local TV at WTZA, but when I went to ESPN now you’re doing shows for longer periods of time and you’re doing Baseball Tonight is one hour and then it’s twice a night.
 So I’m doing a lot of highlights and constantly searching for, you know, something to say about Bobby Abreu.
 All right, Bobby Abreu doubles to left that drives in two, and now as a sportscaster you’re supposed to say something.

 MMO: So was the book a culmination of all the research and analysis you had done over the years at your various stops?

-So I realized there’s a lot of people out there who are really hardcore fans, who are big fans, who are not hip to this stuff, that are not sitting there reading FanGraphs and doing sort-able stats.
+I realized there’s a lot of people out there who are really hardcore fans, big fans, who are not hip to this stuff, that are not sitting there reading FanGraphs and doing sortable stats.
 And that’s still a significant part, and probably the majority of baseball fans, and these arguments are still being played out in the media, with the Cabrera-Trout MVP, and the annual Hall of Fame debates.
-So the combination of that drove me to think I could put this into a book, I have enough essays in these that I could write a book.
+The combination of that drove me to think I could put this into a book, I have enough essays in these that I could write a book.

-And then the other part was just realizing actually as I now get older and I look back, I can see I’ve actually had a unique vantage point to witness this, because I never considered myself something special within the movement, except that I was the only guy on TV talking about it who was also interested.
-So I’m the only one on TV pushing this, but I never really thought I need to write a book, I didn’t have that level of pretentiousness.
-But after going to MLB Network and realizing well, who else has had my situation?
+Then the other part was just realizing actually as I now get older and I look back, I can see I’ve actually had a unique vantage point to witness this.
+I never considered myself something special within the movement, except that I was the only guy on TV talking about it who was also interested.
+So I’m the only one on TV pushing this but I never really thought I need to write a book, I didn’t have that level of pretentiousness.
+After going to MLB Network and realizing well, who else has had my situation?
 Who else has been in my place, that has had this unique viewpoint?